mutono/SchistoxpkgR/README.md

 ```R
 install.packages("devtools")
 ```
-After this, you can run:
+After this, you can run the following to install the package:
 ```R
 library(devtools)
 devtools::install_github('mattg3004/SchistoxpkgR', build_vignettes=T)
 ```
-to install the package.
 This will build a vignette, which will take some time, so the installation of the package may take a few minutes.

-After that you can run:
+After installation is complete, to view the vignette run the following:
 ```R
 browseVignettes("SchistoxpkgR")
 ```
-to view the vignette.